karthikvt22/Deploying-a-web-application/README.md

 # Hosting a Static Website on Amazon S3

-This guide will walk you through the steps to host a static website using an Amazon S3 bucket.
+This guide will help you host a static website on Amazon S3.
+In this case, the website is a **To-Do List web application**.

 ## Prerequisites